beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "Yes sir!
 Not long after the sun had set, when we went to scout out Takeno, there was a man using the Sharingan!
 Lord Karyu, it was most likely Uchiha Sasuke!".</br>
 The ball hit the wall and bounced off the blood-soaked floor next to a corpse, and then returned to the man's —to Karyu's— hand.</br>
 "Uchiha Sasuke.
 The sole survivor of the proud Uchiha clan.
 So he's in Takeno..."
 Karyu chuckled softly and jumped down from the table before throwing the ball up against the wall once more.</br>
-Thuk!
-There was a loud explosion, and the subordinate involuntarily plugged his ears and closed his eyes.
+<em>Thuk!</em> There was a loud explosion, and the subordinate involuntarily plugged his ears and closed his eyes.
 When he opened them again, there was a large hole in the wall, and Karyu had stepped through it and gone outside.</br>
 Looking up at the moon hidden among the clouds, Karyu stretched out his hands.
 "My heart's teacher, the man who showed the world the wonder of kekkei genkai, Uchiha Sasuke... that I would get the chance to kill him!"
 A look of delight came across his face, and he shouted to his subordinates on standby, "All of you, get to work!
 Just the right time for Takeno... smash it all to pieces!"
 </details>